Atanu-P/taskmanager/readme.md

 ## Setup

 ### Clone the Repository
+1. Download and install GIT from [official website](https://git-scm.com/downloads/win).
-1. Open your terminal.
+2. Open your terminal.
-2. Clone the repository using the following command:
+3. Clone the repository using the following command:
     ```bash
     git clone https://github.com/Atanu-P/taskmanager.git
     ```
-3. Navigate to the project directory:
+4. Navigate to the backend folder inside project directory to install required dependencies:
     ```bash
     cd taskmanager && cd backend
     ```

-### Install Dependencies
+### Install Dependencies inside backend folder
-1. Install the required Node.js dependencies:
+1. Install the required Node.js dependencies, all the dependencies listed in `package.json` file within backend folder:
     ```bash
     npm install
     ```

 ### Environment Variables
 1. Create a `.env` file in the root directory of the project.
+2. Install and setup MongoDB using Compass or CLI.
+Follow the instruction below [Setting up MongoDB Locally](#setting-up-mongodb-locally).
-2. Add the following environment variables to the `.env` file:
+3. Add the following environment variables to the `.env` file or use `.env.sample` as reference:
     ```bash
     PORT=3000
     MONGODB_URI=mongodb://localhost:27017/taskmanager
+    ACCESS_TOKEN_SECRET=secretword
+    ACCESS_TOKEN_EXPIRY=1d
+    REFRESH_TOKEN_SECRET=secretword
+    REFRESH_TOKEN_EXPIRY=10d
     ```

 ## Running the Project